BrownieO/Conlang-notes/Grammar/nouns_verbs.md

 [Insert tense table here]

 ## Both noun and verb
 To make both a noun and verb, append a tense and a gender.
-E.g.: TODO: linguistic term
+E.g. TODO: linguistic term
 - am + ir + eon = the loving
 - am + dog + eon = the dogging
 - am + ir + aon = person who is loving